sndipn616/mnist/README.md

 ### Info

-This script convert the SVHN (Street View House Number) dataset to a MNIST dataset format.
+This script convert the SVHN (Street View House Numbers) dataset to a MNIST dataset format.
 Note that, by default, the final resolution will be 28x28 (down from 32x32) and grayscale (down from RGB).